 What should you take with you on the hike?

 When you’ve done a number of backpacking trips, you usually have a pretty good idea of what you need to take.
-On this trail I would suggest you include the following
+On the Sunshine Coast Trail I would suggest you include the following

-- layers of clothing including a set that stays dry for in camp
+- Layers of clothing including a set that you keep dry for in camp

 - Recreation Map (provided by the Powell Lake Visitor’s Centre) and a copy of The Sunshine Coast Trail – Hut to Hut Hiking by R. E. Walz.
 You can purchase the book on the Sunshine Trail website.

-- lightweight down jacket or a very warm jacket plus mitts and a hat
+- Lightweight down jacket plus mitts and a hat

-- garbage bags so everything in your pack stays dry
+- Garbage or waterproof bags so everything in your pack stays dry

-Within 10 minutes of stepping onto the trail we saw big piles of bear scat.
+Within 10 minutes of stepping onto the Sunshine Coast trail we saw big piles of bear scat.
 Fortunately they weren’t steaming.
 But they were filled with blueberries.

 Over the course of a week there were probably five areas that had quite a bit of scat but never did we see a bear.
-If we saw scat, we started making a lot of noise.
+If we saw bear scat, we started making a lot of noise.
 Personally I hate bear bells – and suggest using your voice instead.
 Always keep your bear spray handy – and make sure it’s less than two years old or the propellant might not work.
+I would also recommend keeping it in a bear spray holster so you don’t accidentally set it off.

 We saw two garter snakes and loads of birds.
 One night I woke up in the tent and though I heard wolves howling but I think in reality it was an owl.
 You’ll almost certainly see and hear frogs.

-How many days do I need to hike the full trail?
+How many days do I need to hike the full Sunshine Coast Trail?

 Allow 10 – 12 days to backpack the entire trail.
 In the logbook I read about one fellow who did it in five days but that wouldn’t be a whole lot of fun.

-The driest months to hike the trail are May, July, August and September.
+The driest months to hike the Sunshine Coast Trail are May, July, August and September.
 In the last week of September we had two half days of drizzle and rain, lots of cloudy days and a few days of sunshine.
 By late September you’ll be waking up to 3°C cabins.
 Hypothermia becomes a very real issue.

-We met both a solo female and a solo male on the trail.
+We met both a solo female and a solo male on the Sunshine Coast Trail.
 You should be a very competent hiker – who doesn’t scare easily to do this on your own.
 Considering the ruggedness of the terrain, I wouldn’t really recommend it – but it’s regularly done.
 You’ll have to make that call.

-My hat goes off to Eagle and all the volunteers that have made the trail such a success.
+My hat goes off to Eagle and all the volunteers that have made the Sunshine Coast Trail such a success.
 You really get into the groove and the rhythm of the trail if you hike it for three or more days.
 I highly recommend it!

 - Juan de Fuca Trail: What You Need to Know